What Is a Survival Bracelet and Why Do You Need One?

 Tourniquet

-During a survival situation or camping trip, you can use a paracord to make an emergency tourniquet by tying a knot above a wound and pulling it tight until the blood stops flowing.
+If you're in a survival or camping emergency and someone is bleeding, you can use the paracord to make a tourniquet.
+Just tie a knot above the wound and pull it tight until the bleeding stops.

 Splint

-To brace an injured limb or joint, use soft padding and a hard object, like a pole or a solid branch, connected with a paracord.
+Paracord bracelets can also work as splints during a survival situation.
+To support an injured limb or joint, use some soft padding and a sturdy object like a pole or a strong branch, connected with the paracord.

 Sling

-A paracord bracelet can be easily used to build an emergency sling by wrapping it around the wounded person's neck, connecting it to their wrist, and attaching it to their elbow.
-To avoid chafing, just be sure to put some padding between the cord and the wounded person's neck.
+You can easily create an emergency sling with a paracord bracelet.
+Wrap it around the injured person's neck, connect it to their wrist, and attach it to their elbow.
+To prevent chafing, make sure to put some padding between the cord and the neck.

 A person lying in a makeshift tent constructed with the paracord bracelet